 So you’ve written your heart out, poured sweat and tears into every word, and now you’re ready to show your masterpiece to the world!

 Wait—first it needs to be reviewed by an editor.
 My name is Lora, and I can help you polish your work to perfection.
-I will read your writing with a fresh perspective, eliminate any substantive or copy errors, and make sure your unique voice resonates clearly with your audience.
+I’m an experienced substantive and copy editor who has professionally edited countless books by published writers, including several award-winning authors.
+I’m adept at eliminating all substantive and copy errors, implementing the latest writing styles, and making sure your unique voice resonates clearly with your audience.

 Types of editing: